adembudak/vim-doctor/README.md

 `$ sudo make -j 8`

 The '-j' parameter says how many cores we dedicate to the build process.
 Generally the more cores used, the faster the build process, therefore the less time the build will take.
 At the end of this process, executables will be created.
-To make them available as system command, we need to copy them to appropriate directories (you need superuser permissions):
+To make them available as system command, we need to copy them to appropriate directories (you need super-user permissions):

 `$ sudo make install`